cloudmesh-community/hid-sp18-523/project-report/report.md

           description: Successfully fetched Sale of given item id in all outlet store.
           schema:
-            $ref: "#/definitions/GETITEMSALES"
+            $ref: "#/definitions/ItemSale"
  /sale:
     get:
       operationId: sale.getitemoutletsales
       summary: "This API endpoint returns sales quantity of an itemid for given outlet store that is passed as query string parameter."
       description: "This API endpoint returns sales quantity of an itemid for given outlet store that is passed as query string parameter."
       parameters:
         - name: item_id
           in: query